Suicide in Australia: Gender

 In every state and territory of Australia, suicide is much more common among males than females, with the ratio standing at 3:1 in 2012.

 According to hospital data, females are more likely to deliberately injure themselves than males.
 In the 2008–2009 financial year, 62% of those who were hospitalised due to self-harm were female.

 Researchers have attributed the difference between attempted and completed suicides among the sexes to males using more lethal means to end their lives.

 Suicide rates for both males and females have generally decreased since the mid-90s with the overall suicide rate decreasing by 23% between 1999 and 2009.
 Suicide rates for males peaked in 1997 at 23.6 per 100,000 but have steadily decreased since then and stood at 14.9 per 100,000 in 2009.
 Female rates reached a high of 6.2 per 100 000 in 1997.
 Rates declined after that and was 4.5 per 100 000 in 2009.
-Comparing sex differences in suicide rates need to consider differences across the lifespan.
-Since 2003, for females, suicide rates range from 4 – 6 suicides per 100 000 with no apparent age association, whilst for men suicide rates range from 10 – 30 suicides per 100 000 with substantive differences across the lifespan; those males in middle and older age report substantially increased rates of suicide.
+Comparing sex differences in suicide rates needs to consider differences across the lifespan.
+Since 2003, for females, suicide rates range from 4–6 suicides per 100 000 with no apparent age association, whilst for men suicide rates range from 10–30 suicides per 100 000 with substantive differences across the lifespan, with males in middle and older having substantially increased suicide rates compared to other age ranges.